 Oversized loads generally consist of large items that are already constructed and therefore cannot be split into separate loads.
 However, there are a few states that permit oversized loads of items that are divisible.
 Some common examples of items that would be considered an oversized load include pre-built mobile homes, windmill propellers, multi-stage rockets, bridge beams, and industrial equipment.

-This represents only a small handful of the differences you'll find among state regulations.
-If you're hauling oversized loads, it's crucial that you familiarize yourself with all the rules and regulations for every state that you'll pass through, to make sure you're operating appropriately and carry the right permits.
+This example represents only a small handful of the differences you'll find among state regulations.
+If you're hauling oversized loads, you must familiarize yourself with all the rules and regulations for every state that you'll pass through, to make sure you're operating appropriately and carry the right permits.

 Handling Specified Routes